This post may contain affiliate links. Please see our disclosure policy.

 Apply Gently: Use a soft cloth or sponge to apply the paste to the stainless steel surface.
 Avoid using abrasive scrubbers that could scratch the steel.

 Rub with the Grain: Stainless steel often has a grain or brushed finish.
-Rub the baking soda paste in the direction of the grain to avoid scratching and to achieve the best cleaning results.
+Rub the

-Rinse Thoroughly: After cleaning, rinse the surface thoroughly with water to remove any baking soda residue.
+Rinse Thoroughly: After cleaning, rinse the surface thoroughly with water to remove any

 Dry and Polish: Use a clean, dry cloth to wipe the surface dry.
 This helps prevent water spots and leaves the stainless steel shiny.